-The Henderson Hall Retired Activities Office is operated by a volunteer retired Marine that can assist other retired members, their families and survivors to receive entitled services and benefits.
+The Henderson Hall Retired Activities Office is a battalion function that offers information and referral to retirees.
+The office is operated by a volunteer retired Marine who can assist other retired members, their families and survivors to receive entitled services and benefits.
 The Henderson Hall Retired Activities Office supports quality of life issues throughout the retirement years to their fellow service members.

 To request military personnel and/or health records

 Depending upon the service branch and the year the veteran is discharged, deceased, or retired the military record could be located at different locations.
 Go to the National Archives (www.archives.gov/veterans/military-service-records/location/) and select location of service branch.

 The National Personnel Records Center (NPRC) has provided the following website for veterans to gain access to their DD-214s (Certificate of Release or Discharge from Active Duty).
 Military veterans and the next of kin of deceased former military members may now use this online military personnel records system to request documents.